History of Belgium: Rise of the Socialist Party and the trade unions

-The economy was stagnant during the long depression of 1873–95, as prices and wages fell and labour unrest grew.
+The economy was stagnant during the long depression of 1873–1895, as prices and wages fell and labour unrest grew.
 The Belgian Workers' Party was founded in 1885 in Brussels.
 It issued the Charter of Quaregnon in 1894 calling for an end to capitalism and a thorough reorganization of society.
-Though, the Belgian Workers' Party was not elected to government until the late 20th century, it exerted considerable pressure on the rest of the political process, both through direct participation in politics themselves, but also through general strikes.

 During the late 19th century, general strikes became an established aspect of the political process.
 Between 1892 and 1961, there were 20 major strikes, including 7 general strikes.
 Many of these had overtly political motives, like the 1893 General Strike that helped achieve universal suffrage.

 On several occasions, Belgian general strikes escalated into violence.
 In 1893, soldiers fired on the striking crowd, killing several.
 Karl Marx wrote, "There exists but one country in the civilised world where every strike is eagerly and joyously turned into a pretext for the official massacre of the Working Class.
 That country of single blessedness is Belgium!"

 Nevertheless, Belgium created a welfare net particularly early, thanks in part to the trade unions.
 Sickness compensation was established in 1894, voluntary old-age insurance in 1900 and unemployment insurance in 1907, achieving good coverage nationwide much more quickly than its neighbours.